ibm-cloud-docs/vmwaresolutions/netapp/np_orderinginstances.md

 * The last string can include only alphabetic characters.
 * The length of the last string must be in the range 2 - 24 characters.

-**Note:** The maximum length of the FQDN (Fully Qualified Domain Name) for hosts and VMs (virtual machines) is 50 characters.
+The maximum length of the FQDN (Fully Qualified Domain Name) for hosts and VMs (virtual machines) is 50 characters.
 Domain names must accommodate for this maximum length.
+{:note}

 ## Licensing settings